Can't share this digest on Facebook? Here's why.

 ISSUE: Whether or not the various PDs et al must be published before they shall take effect.

 HELD: Yes.
 The Supreme Court held that the fact that a PD or LOI states its date of effectivity does not preclude their publication in the Official Gazette as they constitute important legislative acts, particularly in the present case where the president may on his own issue laws.
 The clear objective of this provision is to give the public general adequate notice of the various laws which are to regulate their actions and conduct.
-Without such notice and publication, there would be no basis for the application of the maxim “ignorantia legis non excusat”.
+Without such notice and publication, there would be no basis for the application of the maxim ignorantia legis non excusat (Ignorance of the law excuses no one from compliance therewith).
 Publication is indispensable.